Mon1Kode/.github/profile/README.md

-# MoniKode Mobile Solutions 🚀
+# MoniKode 🚀

-Welcome to MoniKode Mobile Solutions, the one-stop shop for innovative and efficient mobile app development.
+Welcome to MoniKode, the one-stop shop for innovative and efficient mobile app development.
 As an autodidact, I specialize in crafting high-quality Flutter applications that provide seamless user experiences across multiple platforms. 📱💻

 ## About Me 🧑‍💻